-3 credit hours, 3 contact hours (Lecture: 3; Lab: 0); Semesters Offered: Fall, Spring, Summer.
+3 credit hours, 3 contact hours (Lecture: 0; Lab: 3); Semesters Offered: Fall, Spring, Summer.
 Prerequisite: Permission of program advisor.

 This is a capstone course in which the student searches independently, with assistance from the Internship Coordinator, for a business or industry related to the program in which he/she is enrolled to complete 144 hours of a specific project or objectives.
 The student will be placed, supervised, and evaluated under the direction of a college staff member to insure a meaningful internship experience.
 The student is asked to meet with Internship Coordinator prior to registering for this course.
+This is an internship and therefore requires a final grade of "C" or better.